TECHOUS/DSKaKhel/README.md

 ## GRAPHS

-### NOTE : Dont forget to pull before pushing your commits otherwise it will create merge conflicts.
+### NOTE : Dont forget to pull before pushing your commits otherwise it will create merge conflicts

                                             ALL RIGHTS RESERVED: